t0muxx/t0muxx.github.io/_posts/2023-03-11-rust-baremetal-arm-buildsystem.md

 To achieve that I use the command :
 - `aarch64-buildroot-linux-uclibc/bin/objcopy -O binary target/aarch64-unknown-none/release/kernel kernel8.img`

+The `-O binary` allows to generate a raw binary file.

 (Yes it requires an aarch64 toolchain.
 Mine has been build using [buildroot](https://buildroot.org/))

 From now, It's should be possible to load the firmware.